James Francis McIntyre: Retirement and legacy

-He retired after 21 years as Archbishop on January 21, 1970, and then served as a parish priest at St. Basil's Church in Downtown Los Angeles, where he privately celebrated the Tridentine Mass on the side altars of St. Basil's.
+McIntyre retired after 21 years as archbishop of Los Angeles on January 21, 1970.
+He then served as a priest at St. Basil's Parish in Downtown Los Angeles, where he privately celebrated the Tridentine Mass on the side altars of St. Basil's.

 McIntyre died at St. Vincent Medical Center in Los Angeles, at the age of 93.
 In 2003, his remains were transferred to the crypt of the new Cathedral of Our Lady of the Angels.